What are the requirements of an Election Day Worker in the District of Columbia?

-After applying, how will I know if my application has been received and/or accepted?
+How will I know if my application has been received and/or accepted?

-What is in the training?
+What is involved in training?

-Poll worker training will take place at our offices located at 1015 Half Street, SE.
+Election worker training will take place at our offices located at 1015 Half Street, SE.
 Paid parking is available in and around 1015 Half St SE for $17-20.
 On Washington Nationals game days, however, parking can cost as much as $50 per lot/garage.
-Make sure to plan ahead when visiting our offices.
-For a complete list of 2018 home games at Nationals Park, visit https://www.mlb.com/nationals/schedule/printable-schedule.
+The DCBOE is also metro accessible by the Green Line using the Navy Yard stop.

 Where will I work?

-You may be asked to travel to other parts of the city to meet staffing needs for Election Day since some precincts may have more workers available than others.
+You may be asked to travel to other parts of the city to meet staffing needs on Election Day since some precincts may have more available workers than others.

 What hours will I work?

 On the Monday prior to Election Day, all workers will meet at their assigned polling place to receive their supplies and set-up their work stations; this usually takes two to three hours.
-The exact time will be coordinated by the Precinct Captain and communicated to each worker approximately two weeks prior to the election.
+The exact time will be coordinated by the Precinct Captain and communicated to each worker prior to the election.

 Am I allowed to show support for a particular candidate if I am an Election Day Worker?